joist-orm/joist-orm/docs/docs/features/loading-entities.md

 These three options all focus on loading *entities*, which your code will then iterate over to perform business/view logic.

-If you need to load bespoke, non-entity fragments of data across several tables (i.e. with aggregates/group bys/etc.), that is currently not a feature that Joist provides, but you're free to use a raw query builder, which is fourth option in the above list.
+If you need to load bespoke, non-entity fragments of data across several tables (i.e. with aggregates/group bys/etc.), that is currently not a feature that Joist provides, so you must use a separate raw query builder, as per the "option 3" in the above list.

 :::